 Fact: One of the biggest problems companies face today is missed deadlines because someone isn't pulling their weight.

-Here is how another one of my candidates responded to the top ten interview question, Tell me about yourself.
+Here is how another job seeker responded to the top ten interview question, Tell me about yourself.

 He shared with a hiring manager that he liked to work on cars.